Rosewood-Development/PlayerParticles/README.md

 PlayerParticles uses Gradle to compile and build the plugin.
 Run `./gradlew build` in the project's root directory to build the jar.
 The plugin jar will be located in `./build/libs` when finished.

+### Development Builds

+You can find development builds for this plugin [here](https://ci.codemc.io/job/Esophose/job/PlayerParticles/).